tmcarvalho/AUTOPRIV/README.md

 The main goal of **AUTOPRIV** is to antecipate predictive performance and linkability risk to reduce the number of extensive experimentas to achieve a good balance between these two conflicting metrics.
 Our approach is specifically tailored for applications in machine learning tasks as it assesses utlity in terms of predictive performance.

 With the output of **AUTOPRIV**, we can directly apply the recommended privacy configuration to a new data set.
-Thus, we save a lot of time.
 This capability significantly accelerates the process, eliminating the typically lengthy and resource-intensive steps usually required in the de-identification process.

 ## Instructions